Log-concavity of matroid h-vectors and mixed Eulerian numbers: Abstract

 \section{Abstract}

-For any matroid $M$, we compute the Tutte polynomial $T_M(x,y)$ using the mixed intersection numbers of certain tautological classes in the combinatorial Chow ring $A^\bullet(M)$ arising from Grassmannians.
-Using mixed Hodge-Riemann relations, we deduce a strengthening of the log-concavity of the $h$-vector of a matroid complex, improving on an old conjecture of Dawson whose proof was announced recently by Ardila, Denham and Huh.
+For any matroid $M$, we compute the Tutte polynomial $T_M(x,y)$ using the mixed intersection numbers of certain classes in the combinatorial Chow ring $A^\bullet(M)$ arising from hypersimplices.
+Using the mixed Hodge-Riemann relations, we deduce a strengthening of the log-concavity of the $h$-vector of a matroid complex, improving on an old conjecture of Dawson.